\'Etale duality for constructible sheaves on arithmetic schemes: The case of -torsion over a perfect field of characteristic

 \begin{thm} Let $X$ be a smooth variety over $k$.
 Let $n$ and $c$ be positive integers.
 Let $i_x:x \hra X$ and $i_y:y \hra X$ be points on $X$ of codimension $c$ and $c-1$, respectively, with $x \in \ol {\{ y \}}$.
 Then the following diagram commutes{\rm:}

-\end{thm} In \cite{shm} 5.4, Shiho proved this compatibility property assuming $r=1$, but in a more general situation.
+\end{thm} In \cite{shm} 5.4, Shiho proved this compatibility property assuming $n=1$, but in a more general situation.
 The proof of Theorem \ref{thm:shiho} given below relies on the following properties of the Gysin maps: \begin{enumerate} \item[(P1)] Local description of Gysin maps.
-See \cite{gros:purity} II.3.3.9, but we will only need the case of a regular prime divisors, where one can give a simpler proof. \item[(P2)] Transitivity of Gysin maps \cite{gros:purity} II.2.1.1. \item[(P3)] For a finite map $h : z \to x$ of spectra of fields which are finitely generated over $k$, the Gysin map $\gys_h: \H^0(z,\logwitt z n r) \to \H^0(x,\logwitt x n r)$ agrees with the corestriction map \eqref{eq-0.6.5}, cf.\ Lemma \ref{lem:norm0} in the appendix. \end{enumerate} To prove the theorem, replacing $X$ with $\Spec(\O_{X,x})$, we suppose that $X$ is local with closed point $x$.
-The proof proceeds in three steps, which will be finished in \S\ref{sect2-4} below.
+See \cite{gros:purity} II.3.3.9, but we will only need the case of a regular prime divisors, where one can give a simpler proof. \item[(P2)] Transitivity of Gysin maps \cite{gros:purity} II.2.1.1. \item[(P3)] For a finite map $h : z \to x$ of spectra of fields which are finitely generated over $k$, the Gysin map $\gys_h: \H^0(z,\logwitt z n r) \to \H^0(x,\logwitt x n r)$ agrees with the corestriction map \eqref{eq-0.6.5}, cf.\ Lemma \ref{lem:norm0} in the appendix. \end{enumerate} To prove the theorem, replacing $X$ with $\Spec(\O_{X,x})$, we suppose that \stepcounter{equation}